-Travel Report Australia: from Sydney to Uluru (Ayers Rock) (June 2019)
+Travel Report Australia, from Sydney to Uluru / Ayers Rock

 What could a 5 day phototrip from Sydney to Uluru (Ayers Rock) look like?

-What you should definitely think about when traveling to Australia:
+What you should definitely think about when traveling from Sydney to Uluru:

 Currency: AUD.
 Exact rates you can find under “Exchange Rate” on this page.
 For payments or cash withdrawals, you can use your credit card anywhere in the country, without any problems.
 For small amounts you should keep a little cash.
 We had planned 400 AUD for a week, which was more than enough.